darHH/tp/docs/UserGuide.md

 find james jake
 ```

-This will show all friends whose names contain "James" or "Jake".
+This will show all contacts whose names contain "James" or "Jake".

 ![Finding Friends](images/find_command.png)